redbadger/crux/README.md

 A typical message exchange cycle is as follows:

 1. User interaction occurs in the Shell, which raises an event
-1. The Application handles this event by constructing a message
+1. The Shell handles this event by constructing a message
-1. The Application calls the Core's `message` function passing the `Message` instance as an argument
+1. The Shell calls the Core's `message` function passing the `Message` instance as an argument
 1. The Core performs the required processing, updating both its inner state and the view model
-1. The Core returns one or more `Request` messages to the application
+1. The Core returns one or more `Request` messages to the Shell

 In the simplest case, the Core will respond to a `Message` by returning the single request - render (produced by the `update` function returning a `Command::Render`).

 This requests that the Shell re-renders the user interface.
 The absence of other requests also means this cycle has terminated (the Core has "settled").

-In more complex cases however, the Core may well return multiple commands; each of which instructs the application to perform a side-effect-inducing task such as:
+In more complex cases however, the Core may well return multiple commands; each of which instructs the Shell to perform a side-effect-inducing task such as:

 - Make a network call, or
 - Fetch the current date/time stamp, or